Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 Another great feature of Polipo is its ability to cache partial instances.
 If a connection becomes interrupted during a request the proxy will store the part of the request that was already completed as a partial object.

-When a new request for the same object is received the proxy can request only the missing part of the request by using an HTTP range request
+When a new request for the same object is received the proxy can request only the missing part of the request by using an HTTP range request.
+Polipo isn't currently available as a pfSense package but since a FreeBSD version already exists it can still be installed relatively easily.

 The process involves editing a few config files but trust me it's well worth the effort!